|

 or tailoring combinations.
 Moreover, EverQuest players continue

 to attempt elaborate combinations in the face of many costly failures.
+There are several schedules of reinforcement that

 can be used in Operant Conditioning.
 The most basic is a fixed interval